luxumbra/foresite-freelance/src/content/projects/boughandburrow.md

 year: 2025
 ---

-I set up my own crafting business early 2025 after years of on and off tinkering with reclaimed and salvaged materials and was obviously in need of a brand; a logo, business cards, domain name, etc, etc followed.
+I set up my own little crafting business early 2025 after years of on and off tinkering with reclaimed and salvaged materials and was obviously in need of a brand; a logo, business cards, domain name, etc, etc followed.

 First came the name — something that resonated with who I am, what I create, and what matters to me.
 After mulling over ideas, I came up with Bough & Burrow — the bough of a tree, the burrow of a badger.
 The 'Bough' reflects the materials I work with; the 'Burrow' symbolises my studio, my creative world, and the care I pour into my work.